 In this podcast, Japanese natives speak at their natural speed, using street slang and colloquialisms.

-You will keep your language skills alive by listening to this podcast even if you do not live in a Japanese-speaking country.
+Listening to this podcast will keep your language skills alive even if you do not live in a Japanese-speaking country.

-You can download transcripts in Japanese with English translations if you find any parts of the conversation difficult.
+You can download transcripts in Japanese with English translations if you find any parts of the conversation difficult to understand.

 24. Coten Radio

 This is a Japanese podcast produced by Conte Company.
-It features conversations between two hosts, who are also company employees, about various topics such as technology, business, lifestyle, and current events in Japan.
+It features conversations between two hosts, both company employees, on topics including technology, business, lifestyle, and current events in Japan.

 The Coten Radio is entirely Japanese, so it is best suited for advanced learners looking to improve their listening comprehension and learn colloquial Japanese expressions.

-The show’s format is similar to a radio talk, and the hosts provide their opinions and insights about the topics they discuss.
-Also, they sometimes invite guests to share their experiences and knowledge about specific subjects.
+The show’s format is similar to a radio talk show, and the hosts provide their opinions and insights about the topics they discuss.
+They sometimes invite guests to share their experiences and knowledge about specific subjects.

 Overall, this is a fabulous way to stay informed about what’s happening in Japan and to learn more about Japanese culture and language.
-This is available on various platforms like Apple Podcasts and Spotify.
+This is available on various platforms, such as Apple Podcasts and Spotify.

 Final thoughts on Japanese language podcasts

-Japanese language and culture can be studied, practiced, improved, and explored through podcasts.
-Authentic and fascinating resources combine in this collection.
+Podcasts can be used to study, practice, improve, and explorethe Japanese language and culture.
+This collection combines authentic and fascinating resources.
 You will better understand this beautiful language as you become familiar with it.

 This list contains every Japanese podcast currently available.